“It’s Really OK to Get the Heck Off Stage.”

 Now that the crisis has passed and I struggle to accept that my daughter may never be able to handle a music, dance, or school performance, I’m humbled in reminding myself that it is far more important to focus on her strengths.

 Gwen excels in art, building, and memory games.
-She has deep-routed feelings, and wears her heart on her sleeve.
+She has deep-rooted feelings, and wears her heart on her sleeve.
 She cares deeply about her family and friends, and prays for them at night before bed.
 She is resilient.
 She is a trailblazer.
 She is Gwen.

 Though the next Beyoncé she is not, I am going to mark down today as a Win.